 The Climate Action Plan was adopted unanimously by councillors at the February 2024 full council meeting.
-The plan, developed through extensive consultation stakeholders was prepared to meet the increasing challenge of climate change for our county.
+The plan, developed through extensive consultation with stakeholders was prepared to meet the increasing challenge of climate change for our county.

-To secure a sustainable future for the citizens of Monaghan, the 5-year plan contains over 150 climate actions across the 5 themes of: Governance, Built Environment & Transport, Environment, Communities Natural Sustainability.
+To secure a sustainable future for the citizens of Monaghan, the 5-year plan contains over 150 climate actions across the 5 themes of: Governance, Built Environment & Transport, Natural Environment, Communities & Sustainability.